 Harvest mites are resistant to adverse climatic conditions and female mites can live for more than 1 year.
-In areas with a temperate climate there is usually one generation per year, but in warmer areas they may complete more than one cycle per year.
+In areas with a temperate climate, there is usually one generation per year but in warmer areas they may complete more than one cycle per year.

 Cutaneous lesions are usually found in ground-skin contact areas like the head, ears, legs, feet, and ventral areas.
 The lesions are highly pruritic.
-Macroscopically they are very peculiar due to the bright orange colour of the larval mites.
-Severe hypersensitivity reactions have been observed in case of repeated infestation.
+Severe hypersensitivity reactions have been observed in cases of repeated infestation.

-Gross observation of the lesions, together with the time of year and the history of affected dogs and cats having been in the countryside, are often sufficient for a diagnosis.
+Macroscopically the larval mites are very peculiar due to their bright orange colour.
+Gross observation of the lesions, together with the time of activity (July-October) and the history of affected dogs and cats having been in the countryside, are often sufficient for a diagnosis.
 The larval mites can also be seen fairly easily without magnification.